Joel Almeida (basketball): Professional career

 Almeida made his second appearance in Sampaense Basket for the 2013–14 season.
 He played 22 matches with the Coimbra's team with an average of 16.9 points (52% doubles and 34.8% triples), 4.4 rebounds, 1.1 assists, 1.8 steals and 28.5 minutes of play time.
 In the number of games played for Sampaense, he was the top ten players of the season.

 Almeida played in Cyprus in September 14 and the team ForexTime Apollon Limassol in the country's First Division, a month later, he left.
 During his career in Cyprus, the team was the finalist in the Cypriot Super Cup.

 On January 16, 2015, Almeida moved to play with Xuven Cambados in LEB Plata's Third Division in Spain.
 He played 15 games with the Galician club and had an average of 11 points (49.2% double points, 34.2% triple pointers), 2.6 rebounds, a steal and 21 minutes of play time.
 In August 2015, his contract was renewed for another season, he was the best player of the week for the team in weeks 1, 3, 14 and 16.

 In December 2021, Almeida joined Cameroonian club FAP to play in the second round of the 2022 BAL qualification.

+In 2024, Almeida co-founded the Cape Verdean professional club Kriol Star, along with his brother Ivan.
+The team played as the country's representative in the 2025 BAL qualification in October 2024.
+Almeida captained the team in its games.
+On December 2, 2024, Kriol Star defeated favored Urunani in the semifinal, subsequently qualifying for the main season of the Basketball Africa League (BAL), and becoming the first Cape Verdean team to do so.
+Almeida averaged 8.2 points and 3.5 rebounds per game in six qualifying games.

+Other activities

+In March 2023, Almeida founded the semi-professional Capeverdean Basketball League (CBL).
+He also co-owns the club Kriol Star, together with his brother Ivan.